-To obtain a list of relying sites implementing Facebook Connect, we started with the most recent (October 2013) AppInspect [18] database of 25,000 Facebook apps.
+To obtain a list of relying sites implementing Facebook Connect, we started with the most recent (October 2013) AppInspect [19] database of 25,000 Facebook apps.
 We filtered this list down to about 400 apps with an external site listed on the Facebook App Center.
-Finally, we manually idenitified 91 which had a Facebook Connect login.
+Finally, we manually examined these to find 91 which had a Facebook Connect login.